MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/index.md

 ---
 description: Learn what a Chromium Extension is as well as progressively build a complete picture viewing Extension that includes options, content injection, background scripts, storage and more.
-title: Getting started with Chromium Extensions
+title: Getting Started With Microsoft Edge (Chromium) Extensions
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 12/02/2019
+ms.date: 12/05/2019
 ms.topic: article
 ms.prod: microsoft-edge-chromium
 keywords: edge-chromium, web development, html, css, javascript, developer, extensions
 ---

-# Getting started with Chromium Extensions
+# Getting Started With Microsoft Edge \(Chromium\) Extensions

 If you want to jump directly into building your first Extension, go to part 1 of building a NASA picture of the day Extension.